Topological Matter in Optical Lattices

 *The JQI researchers are also affiliated with the Condensed Matter Theory Center at UMD.
 They collaborated with many groups over these three publications.
 Please see individual publications for all author affiliations.

-**The research results described here were presented across three publications:
+**The research results described here were presented across three publications, listed below.

 Subscribe to A Quantum Bit